-RHE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including:
+RSHE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including:

 - Families

 - Respectful relationships, including friendships

 - Online and media

 - Being safe

-- Intimate relationships
+- Intimate and sexual relationships, including sexual health

-For more information about our RHE curriculum, see Appendices 1 and 2.
+For more information about our RSHE curriculum, see Appendices 1 and 2.

 These areas of learning are taught within the context of family life taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).
-Our focus is always to develop tolerance and respect for others.

-The delivery of RHE will be monitored just like any other subject, for example through:
+The delivery of RSHE will be monitored just like any other subject, for example through:

 - Learning Walks

 - Book Scrutiny

-- > Data Analysis
+- Data Analysis

 - > Pupil Voice

 - Staff Consultations

-- ➢ Ongoing CPD
+- > Ongoing CPD

-Pupils' development in RHE is monitored by class teachers termly through summative data.
-Pupils will be given feedback on their progress and be able to articulate their understanding of key aspects of the curriculum.
+Pupils' development in RSHE is monitored by class teachers termly through summative data.
+Pupils should be given feedback on their progress and be able to articulate their understanding of key aspects of the curriculum.